-As stated above, the Board will endeavor to ensure that investors are kept up to date with the Portfolio Adviser's assessment of the impact of COVID-19 on underlying CLO valuations, including assumptions and Market Colour where appropriate.
+The CLOs held directly by the Company are valued using the mark- As stated above, the Board will endeavor to ensure that investors to-market approach. are kept up to date with the Portfolio Adviser's assessment of the impact of COVID-19 on underlying CLO valuations, including assumptions and Market Colour where appropriate.